charls96/charls96/README.md

 <h3>This is my Github page</h3>

-I was a physics student at the university of Murcia, but then in the career I realised that what passionate me is coding!.
+I was studying physics at the university of Murcia, but then in the career I realised that what passionate me is coding!.
 So, I moved to study a *_vocational training_* in ***Web Development***.
-Now I'm finishing my last year and working on improving my code.
+Now I'm finishing my last year and working on improve my code.

 #### 👯 I’m looking for a web development internship
 [![Gmail](https://img.shields.io/badge/-Gmail-c14438?style=flat&logo=Gmail&logoColor=white)](mailto:charly.lopez.perez@gmail.com)